digitalpulsebe/craft-formie-friendly-captcha/README.md

 - Craft CMS 3.x or Craft CMS 4.x.
 - [Formie 2.x](https://github.com/verbb/formie)

+## ⚠️ Abandoning plugin

+We are no longer actively developing this plugin and won't upgrade it to Craft 5.
+The maintainers of Formie have added the integration natively.

 ## Installation

 To install the plugin, follow these instructions.